-St. Mark’s provides numerous opportunities for people of all ages and abilities levels to sing in the choir, ring handbells, perform vocal solos or duets, or play an instrument for Sunday services.
+St. Mark’s provides numerous opportunities for people of all ages and ability levels to sing in the choir, ring handbells, perform vocal solos or duets, or play an instrument for Sunday services.

 The St. Mark’s Chancel Choir is composed of approximately 45 adults.
 Rehearsals are held on Thursdays from 7:30-9:30 pm from September through early June.
 Members choose to sing at either the 9:00 or 11:15 am service on Sundays.

-The choir sings as a combined group at the 11:15 am service once every month or two as well as at special services throughout the year.
-Special services – some with instrumentalists – include an annual Advent Lessons & Carols service, 1-2 Evensong services, a sung mass during Lent, and Christmas Eve and Easter Sunday.
+The choir sings as a combined group at the 11:15 am service the second Sunday of every month as well as for special services – some with instrumentalists – including an annual Advent Lessons & Carols service, 1-2 Evensong services, a sung mass during Lent, and Christmas Eve and Easter Sunday.
 The group occasionally sings other large choral works (most recently Paul Winter’s Missa Gaia/Earth Mass and Ike Sturm’s Jazz Mass) about once a year.

-The types of music the Chancel Choir sings is rather diverse: 16th and 17th Century Latin motets, mass settings by composers such as Mozart and Haydn, a variety of 19th Century works, a wide range of English anthems, works by 20th Century and many living composers, African American Spirituals, and other contemporary music that incorporates elements of jazz and gospel styles.
-The music’s level of difficulty also varies quite a bit but is always manageable.
+The types of music the Chancel Choir sings are rather diverse: 16th and 17th century Latin motets, mass settings by composers such as Mozart and Haydn, a variety of 19th century works, a wide range of English anthems, works by 20th century and many living composers, African-American spirituals, and other contemporary music that incorporates elements of jazz and gospel styles.
+The music’s level of difficulty varies quite a bit but is always manageable.

 Singers vary widely in age and experience.
 Although the ability to read music is helpful, it is not required.
 The group regularly works on developing fluency in reading music notation and improving musicianship in general.
 If needed, the director will work with choir members individually to help them catch up and learn the music adequately.